LuNi HomeJapanKyotoKinkakuji Temple

 Kinkaku-ji’s golden pavilion shimmering over its pond is one of Kyoto’s most iconic sights, but families can also combine it with nearby temples, gardens, and cultural stops for a full half-day in the northwest of the city.
 Here are some of the best nearby attractions:

-- Ryoan-ji Temple – Just a 15-minute walk from Kinkaku-ji, this Zen temple is famous for its rock garden.
+• Ryoan-ji Temple – About a 20-minute walk from Kinkaku-ji, this Zen temple is famous for its rock garden.
 Older kids may enjoy counting the stones and spotting patterns in the raked sand.

 FAQs: Visiting Kinkaku-ji with Kids